Cypher-11/Distributed_Mini_File_Storage_System/README.md

 # Distributed File Storage

-Project Fluffy is an open-source, scalable, decentralized, robust, heterogeneous file storage solution which ensures that multiple servers can inter-operate to form a dynamic ‘overlay’ fabric.
+This Project is a scalable, decentralized, robust, heterogeneous file storage solution which ensures that multiple servers can inter-operate to form a dynamic ‘overlay’ fabric.
 The system supports some important design aspects such as -
 - Language Agnostic
 - System failure & recovery